bhargavchippada/forceatlas2/README.rst

 implementation available with most of the features complete.
 It also supports Barnes Hut approximation for maximum speedup.

+ForceAtlas2 is a very fast layout algorithm for force directed graphs.
 The implementation is based on this `paper`_ and the corresponding `gephi-java-code`_.
 ForceAtlas2 algorithm is really fast compared to the fruchterman reingold algorithm (spring layout) of networkx and scales